 Welcome to the Distance Learning Program at the Peter A. Allard School of Law, University of British Columbia.
 The Distance Learning Program is designed specifically for foreign trained lawyers looking meet their NCA subject requirements.
 The Distance Learning Program is not a degree granting program; none of the degrees offered by or through the Peter A. Allard School of Law can be done through this program.

-Enrolment in UBC for the September 2018 term is now open, and closes July 15th.
-You must submit an application to access studies by that date to ensure your application is processed by the start of the term.
+Enrolment in UBC for the January 2019 term is open, with a deadline of November 15th.
+You must submit an application to Access Studies by that date to ensure your application is processed by the start of the term.
 Click here to apply to the program.

 Course Registration information for September 2018 and January 2019 Courses

 We are accepting course registration forms for both September 2018 and Janury 2019 terms.

 Course space is limited.
 Submitting a registration form is not a guarantee of registering in the course.
 We will process registration forms in the order that we receive them.

 Please be sure of the following when submitting a registraiton form:

 - You are enrolled or have been accepted to start in the 2018W term as an Access Studies, Unclassified, or LLM CL student;

 - You have paid all outstanding fees and the registraiton deposit on the Student Service Centre.